dynatrace-oss/terraform-provider-dynatrace/docs/resources/http_monitor.md

 - `accept_any_certificate` (Boolean) If set to `false`, then the monitor fails with invalid SSL certificates.

 If not set, the `false` option is used
+- `client_certificate` (String, Sensitive) The client certificate, if applicable - eg. CREDENTIALS_VAULT-XXXXXXXXXXXXXXXX
 - `follow_redirects` (Boolean) If set to `false`, redirects are reported as successful requests with response code 3xx.

 If not set, the `false` option is used.
 - `headers` (Block List, Max: 1) The setup of the monitor (see [below for nested schema](#nestedblock--script--request--configuration--headers))
+- `sensitive_data` (Boolean) Option not to store and display request and response bodies and header values in execution details, `true` or `false`.
+If not set, `false`.
 - `user_agent` (String) The User agent of the request

 <a id="nestedblock--script--request--configuration--headers"></a>